Blendify/blender-manual/trunk/blender_docs/manual/addons/io_dae.rst

 ^^^^^^^^^^^^^^^^^^^

 Import Units
    Use unit information from the Asset node in the Collada file.
-Use Blender units if not enabled.
+Use *None* units if not enabled.

 Armature Options